Icenium/appbuilder-sublime-package/README.md

 > In this version of the AppBuilder package for Sublime Text for Linux, you cannot build and deploy your app via cable connection on iOS devices.

+> To be able to work with connected iOS devices on Windows systems, verify that you have downloaded and installed the 32-bit Node.js.

 1. Connect your devices.
 1. Select **Tools** -> **Telerik AppBuilder** -> **Build and Deploy**.<br/>If you have connected multiple devices, Sublime Text will display a drop-down list of the connected devices with their unique identifiers and mobile platform.
 1. If prompted, select the device on which you want to deploy.